-Nestled on the picturesque coastline of Maine, USA, the MDI Biological Laboratory (MDI Lab) is an independent, non-profit biomedical research institution, recognised for its innovative research program in regenerative and agingbiology and medicine.
-The institution uses multiple model organisms and diverse cell systems to define mechanisms of tissue repair and regeneration and characterise changes that occur in cells and tissues with disease and aging.
+Nestled on the picturesque coastline of Maine, USA, the MDI Biological Laboratory (MDI Lab) is an independent, non-profit biomedical research institution, recognised for its innovative research program in regenerative and aging biology and medicine.
+The institution uses multiple model organisms and diverse cell systems to define mechanisms of tissue repair and regeneration and characterize changes that occur in cells and tissues with disease and aging.

 MDI Lab recently announced it was adding the African turquoise killifish to its roster of animal models.
 Prior to using the killifish, the most popular model for studying therapies and interventions to expand healthy lifespan was a roundworm called C.elegans.
 The problem is that this worm is very far from humans on the evolutionary ladder.

 The killifish is intended to bridge this gap.
 Its short lifespan of only four to six months offers rapid insight into the effectiveness of anti-aging interventions, while its vertebrate-specific genes, organs and complex immune system, are more relevant to the study of human aging.

 We spoke to MDI Lab faculty member, Dr Aric Rogers, to learn more about his work on how the new killifish model might ultimately help benefit us all.
 Rogers points out that aging prevention is only one part of the puzzle, and that being able to regrow new functional tissue when damage occurs is another.

 “One of the big challenges, once we see the therapeutic value of the anti-aging and pro-regenerative strategies, is how do we put these things together?” he says.
 “And are there timing issues with how we put these therapeutics together because they’re not necessarily the same thing?”